conjurer-rich/user-needs-mapping/_pages/docs/step-3-defining-user-needs.md

 After identifying your users, the next critical step is defining their needs.
 Clearly articulated user needs ensure your organization focuses on delivering outcomes that matter.
 This step bridges the gap between understanding your users and aligning organizational capabilities to meet their expectations.

+If you are in a siloed organisation with separate Product and Engineering teams, you will probably find that the Product team is currently responsible for defining the user needs, and the Engineering team is responsible for delivering the solutions.
+This is the gap that User Needs Mapping aims to bridge.

+If you are lucky enough to already be in a cross-functional stream-aligned team, then having the capability to define user needs is an essential skill for delivering solutions that matter.

 ---

 ## What is a User Need?